sethdhaney/python-logistic-regression-example-1/README.md

 Vol. 1, pp. 75-89.

 This paper used neural network to differentiate sonar returns of rocks vs mines.
-We use this same data set with a logistic regression model to do the same task.
-This is primarily an exercise to implent logistic regression in python and we will not compare performance with the neural network in the paper.
+I use this same data set with a logistic regression model to do the same task.
+This is primarily an exercise to implent logistic regression in python and I will not compare performance with the neural network in the paper.